dooboolab-community/react-native-iap/README.md

 });
 ```

-However, sometimes apple internally causes problem itself before `finishTransaction` which queues are not resolved which may result in failure in next purchase ([related issue #256](https://github.com/dooboolab/react-native-iap/issues/257)).
-Therefore, we've made another method that may resolve this kind of issue in after purchase which is to finish up the queues at the start of each purchase.
-To resolve this, try code like below.
+However, sometimes apple internally causes problem itself before `finishTransaction` where queues are not resolved that may result in failure in next purchases ([related issue #256](https://github.com/dooboolab/react-native-iap/issues/257)).
+Therefore, we've made another method that may resolve this kind of issues in next purchases which is to finish up the queues at the start of each purchase.
+To resolve this, try the code like below.
 ```javascript
 await RNIap.clearTransaction(); // add this method at the start of purchase. const purchase = await RNIap.buyProductWithoutFinishTransaction(productId);